MichaelBurge/michaelburge.github.io/_posts/2019-05-12-marai-agent.markdown

 A **Rollout** is the trajectory along with many metrics calculated from the collected information, such as the `surprisal(i)` values.

+Since the surprisal is defined using the next state we actually need 129 states as input.
+The very last state is called the **tail state** and is not trained on.

-Because the policy includes a small amount of randomness, multiple Mario environments run in parallel to collect data.
+Because the policy includes a small amount of randomness, we can run multiple Mario environments in parallel to collect diverse data.
 All environments use the same neural network to infer action and metrics.
 During training, we repeatedly sample one or more rollouts as mini-batches.
 We used 8 parallel environments, one rollout per mini-batch, and we train on all 8 mini-batch 3 times for a total of 24 mini-batches per episode.
 Training only uses the rollout from the current episode, so we don’t need to keep the rollouts for future updates.

-Performance increases with bigger batches, which requires more data.
-The original paper uses 128 to 2024 parallel environments and noticeably outperforms our experiments.
-There should be a limit to how large a batch can usefully be: If there was no randomness, every environment would produce the same result.
-So as the network becomes more confident in its next move, it gathers less unique data.
+If the batches only contains a small subsection of the level, then the network update can cause the policy to become ill-fit to pass the parts of the level that were not seen in the batch.
+As a result, performance increases with bigger batches, which requires more data.
+The original paper uses 128 to 2024 parallel environments and noticably outperforms our experiments.

-An episode runs for 128 states, but since the surprisal is defined using the next state we actually need 129 states as input.
-The very last state is called the "tail state" and is not fully-trained.

 ### Dynamics